DmarshalTU/yaml-jumper/README.md

 - `:YamlJumpValueProject` - Search YAML values across project files
 - `:YamlJumpClearCache` - Clear the YAML path and value cache
 - `:YamlJumpHistory` - Browse through your recently used paths and values

+## Performance Profiling

+You can enable performance profiling to identify bottlenecks by setting `debug_performance = true` in your configuration.
+This will output timing information for various operations to help optimize the plugin for your specific environment.

+When enabled, you'll see detailed logs with:
+- Parsing times for both smart and traditional parsers
+- Cache hit/miss information
+- Path extraction and mapping times
+- Overall performance metrics

+This is particularly useful when working with large YAML files or when experiencing any slowdowns.

 ## Example